behnammohammadi/software-eng-ladder/Home/Technology Stack/.Net/Level 1.md

    - Functions and methods.

 2. **Familiarity with Object-Oriented Programming (OOP):**
-   - Classes, objects, and inheritance.
+   - Classes, Structs, objects, and inheritance.
    - Encapsulation and polymorphism.

 3. **Web Development Concepts:**